 Trekkers need to obtain Sagarmatha National Park permit to enter in the Solo Khumbu region.
 There is a check post along the way in Monjo.
 You will need to verify your obtained permits there.

-This permit can be issued by Kathmandu or Monjo and the total cost is USD 30 plus 13% government tax.
-The cost is same for individual trekkers and organized trekkers.
+This permit can be issued by Kathmandu or Monjo and the total cost is USD 20 including government tax.
+The cost is the same for individual trekkers and organized trekkers.

 Everest Base Camp Trek Guide and Porter Cost